Gahanna in Franklin County, Ohio — The American Midwest (Great Lakes)

 Erected by Ohio Department of Natural Resources, City of Gahanna.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Gahanna Veterans Memorial (approx. 0.3 miles away); Mifflin Township Veterans Memorial Log House (approx. 0.3 miles away); John Clark House (approx. 0.4 miles away); Veterans of Foreign Wars Memorial (approx. 0.4 miles away); Original Port Columbus Airport Terminal (approx. 2˝ miles away); Forest Lawn Veterans Memorial (approx. 3.2 miles away); Norton Field (approx. 3.3 miles away).
+At least 8 other markers are within Gahanna Veterans Memorial (approx. 0.3 miles away); Mifflin Township Veterans Memorial (approx. 0.3 miles away); Log House (approx. 0.3 miles away); John Clark House (approx. 0.4 miles away); Veterans of Foreign Wars Memorial (approx. 0.4 miles away); Original Port Columbus Airport Terminal (approx. 2½ miles away); Forest Lawn Veterans Memorial (approx. 3.2 miles away); Norton Field (approx. 3.3 miles away).
 Touch for a list and map of all markers in Gahanna.

-Categories. • 20th Century • Disasters • Environment • Natural Resources • Notable Events •
+Categories. • Disasters • Environment • Waterways & Vessels •